nstuyvesant/baldr/README.md

 1. Ran and Uzi to write their summaries to vr database daily (cron)

-2. Remove tests.age and modify cloudSnapshot() to use this query

-3. Handle uuid and date parameters for HTTP GET in index.js or rewrite as PHP
+2. Handle uuid and date parameters for HTTP GET in index.js or rewrite as PHP

-4. Modify report.html to handle fqdn and date querystring params and $.get() to get JSON from REST service

-5. Tzvika to add hyperlink to Digitalzoom that passes MCM FQDN and current date to report.html
+3. Tzvika to add hyperlink to Digitalzoom that passes MCM FQDN and current date to report.html

 [express]: https://img.shields.io/badge/expressjs-4.16.3-red.svg
 [express-url]: http://expressjs.com